 SymGEO is pleased to announce the launch of the DDOT Urban Forestry Division Hub!
 This new digital platform is designed to engage and interact with the DC community and provide information about the many services and resources offered by the Urban Forestry Division (UFD) of the District Department of Transportation (DDOT).
-This digital platform was built using Esri Hub technology, in coordination with DC Open Data and OCTO.
+This digital platform was built using Esri’s ArcGIS Hub technology, in coordination with OCTO and Open Data DC.

-With a long history of caring for the extensive forest canopy in DC, the Urban Forestry group has meticulously assembled data sets and applications to help in their forest management mission and to communicate with a variety of audiences.
-With the introduction of Esri Hub technology, there is finally a digital platform perfectly designed to tie all the pieces together into a cohesive story.
-SymGEO was honored to be approached by the Urban Forestry group to help them design, configure and deploy this comprehensive digital solution.
+With a long history of caring for the extensive forest canopy in DC, the Urban Forestry Division has meticulously assembled data sets and applications to help in their forest management mission and to communicate with a variety of audiences.
+With the introduction of Esri’s ArcGIS Hub technology, there is finally a digital platform perfectly designed to tie all the pieces together into a cohesive story.
+SymGEO was honored to be approached by the Urban Forestry group to help them design, configure, and deploy this comprehensive digital solution.

 “SymGEO is a remarkably flexible and responsive company.
 They listen carefully to requirements and deftly blend customer vision with technological capabilities.”

-– Earl Eutsler, DDOT Urban Forestry Division, Associate Director / State Forester
+– DDOT Associate Director / State Forester, Urban Forestry Division

 The urban forest story begins with a look to the past and introduces the audience to the long history and important role of trees in DC.